PNNL-CompBio/coderdata/docs/pages/contribution.md

 The build process is managed in the [build directory](https://github.com/PNNL-CompBio/coderdata/tree/main/build) primarily by the [`build_all.py` script](https://github.com/PNNL-CompBio/coderdata/blob/main/build/build_all.py).
-This script calls the
+The [`build_dataset.py` script](https://github.com/PNNL-CompBio/coderdata/blob/main/build/build_dataset.py) is used for testing the development of each dataset in CoderData.
-[`build_dataset.py` script](https://github.com/PNNL-CompBio/coderdata/blob/main/build/build_dataset.py) for each dataset in CoderData in order.
 Because our sample and drug identifiers are unique, we must finish the generation of one dataset before we move to the next.
 This process is depicted below.